flowdev/spaghetti-cutter/README.md

 So it offers special handling for the following cases:
 - Tools: Tool packages are allowed to be used everywhere else except in other tool packages.
 But they aren't allowed to import any other internal packages.
-- Tool sub-packages: Sub-packages of Tool packages aren't allowed to import any other internal package like tool packages.
+- Tool sub-packages: Sub-packages of tool packages aren't allowed to import any other internal package like tool packages.
 Additionally they aren't allowed to be used anywhere else in the project.
 So you should use explicit configuration with explanations as comments (what the sub-packages contain and why they exist at all).
 - Database: DB packages are allowed to be used in other DB packages and standard (business) packages.
 Of course they can use tool packages but nothing else.
-Domain data structures can be either `db` or `tool` packages.
+Domain data structures can be either DB or tool packages.
 - Database sub-packages: Sub-packages of DB packages are allowed to only import tool packages like DB packages.
 Additionally they aren't allowed to be used anywhere else in the project.
 So you should use explicit configuration with